canonical/ubuntu-cloud-docs/aws/aws-how-to/kubernetes/enable-gpus-on-eks.rst

 .. note::

-  These are 'quick-start' instructions that enble the basic features of the plugin.
+  These are 'quick-start' instructions that enable the basic features of the plugin.
 For production settings use the `instructions for deployment via helm`_.

 To apply the plugin to your cluster, run the following command from your local machine: